Development of a Compton Imager Setup: Data Acquisition and Calibration

 \subsection{Detector Initialisation}

-Like most electronic detectors, CZT detectors have lower noise when cooled.
+Like most solid state detectors, CZT detectors have lower noise when cooled.
 However, since it was not practical for us to cool the entire setup including the enclosure, we conducted our experiments at room temperature.
 This meant that we had more noise at low energies, and a higher number of noisy pixels in the detectors.
-As will be discussed in \S\ref{subsec:gainoffset}, we needed the ability to detect 31~keV photons.
+As will be discussed in \S\ref{subsec:gainoffset}, we needed the ability to detect 31~keV photons from \element{133}{Ba}.
 Hence, we set the Lower Level Discriminator (LLD, also known as threshold) for both detectors to 20~keV.
-This resulted in an acceptable level of noise in the detector even at room temperature.

 Next, we disabled the noisy pixels in each detector.
 This was done iteratively by taking short acquisitions of background data and disabling noisiest pixels till a small subset of pixels no longer dominated the count rate.
+We note that the set of noisy pixels can change each time we cycle power to the detector.
 In most data acquisition ``runs'', typically less than ten pixels were disabled.
 The typical background count rate in each detector was finally around 8--10~\cps.
 If the detectors are cooled, this rate can drop down further.

+We found that under these conditions, the 31~keV line could be clearly detected in the spectra, as required.

-The highest PHA channel for the detector is used to denote any events with energy greater than or equal to the upper energy scale limit for the detector.
+The highest PHA channel (4095) for the detector is used to denote any events with energy greater than or equal to the upper energy scale limit for the detector.
 Since exact energy information is not available for such events, we ignore them from our analysis.